 Please review the content of UVM's Export Controls Policy to ensure that you comply with "all" US export control laws and regulations.

 Also, as you step through the Export License Decision Tree's questions, you may have additional questions of your own.
-If so, please contact Jennifer Gagnon, Associate Vice President for Research Administration.
+If so, please contact Victoria Jones, Research Integrity Compliance Officer or Brian Prindle, Executive Director, Research Administration.

 The "Export License Decision Tree" link on the left column will return you to this "starting point."
 The "Back" button on your browser will return you to the immediately preceding question or to the page you may have linked to from one of the questions.

 This material is adapted from the basic design and content of Stanford University's Decision Tree.
 We appreciate Stanford in granting us permission to use its content for the benefit of the University of Vermont.